IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ## Extra Credit

-- Read about how to protect your gitops secrets: https://www.openshift.com/blog/gitops-secret-management
+- Read about how to protect your secrets: https://www.openshift.com/blog/gitops-secret-management

 ## Summary